Mhairi Black: Early life and education

-Career before politics

-Before entering politics, Black worked in a fish and chip shop and volunteered at Oxfam Music.

-Political career
+Political career (2015–2024)

+2015 general election

 Black became a member of Parliament for Paisley and Renfrewshire South in the 2015 general election while still a final year undergraduate student at the University of Glasgow.
-Her defeat of Douglas Alexander, a Labour MP and Shadow Foreign Secretary, was described as unexpected and an example of a collapse of popularity for the Labour Party in Scotland at the 2015 election.
+Her defeat of Douglas Alexander, a Labour MP and Shadow Foreign Secretary, was described as unexpected and an example of a collapse of popularity for the Labour Party in Scotland at the 2015 general election.

-Although she was reported to be the youngest MP since Christopher Monck, Earl of Torrington, who entered the House of Commons at the age of 13 in 1667, Monck was followed by other teenagers until the Parliamentary Elections Act 1695 established 21 as the minimum age of candidacy.
-Furthermore, until the Reform Act 1832, underage MPs were seldom unseated, with Viscount Jocelyn being 18 when elected in the 1806 general election.
+She was widely reported to be the youngest MP since Christopher Monck, Earl of Torrington, who entered the House of Commons at the age of 13 in 1667, although there have been other teenage MPs in between, such as Viscount Jocelyn, who was 18 when elected in the 1806 general election.
 Since the Electoral Administration Act 2006 reduced the age of candidacy from 21 to 18 years, Black is the first person to be elected under its provisions.

+Committee appointment

 On 1 July 2015, it was announced that Black had been appointed to the Work and Pensions Select Committee.
 She made her maiden speech on 14 July 2015 and this included some criticism of the government's approach to unemployment in her constituency and the growing need for food banks.
 She said, "Food banks are not part of the welfare state.
 They are a symbol that the welfare state is failing."
-Black also criticised the government over cuts to housing benefit.
+Black also criticised the government over cuts to Housing Benefit.
 Within five days of her giving this speech, it had been viewed over 10 million times on various media.
 Black was later made aware of the change in the state pension through her constituents, and has since endorsed Women Against State Pension Inequality (WASPI) on several occasions.

+2017 general election

+In 2017, Black considered not standing for a second term in the next general election, expressing her frustration that "so little gets done", and that "it is a pain to come up and down every week".
+Despite this, Black stood at the 2017 general election and, despite a backlash among voters to Sturgeon's plans for a second independence referendum, was re-elected with a reduced majority.